Leone Award for Administrative Excellence

 The Nicholas and Katherine Leone Award for Administrative Excellence is presented annually to a manager or supervisor who has achieved administrative

-excellence and abides by the values and standards outlined in the UTMB Professionalism Charter.
+excellence and abides by the values and standards outlined in the UTMB Professionalism Charter and our core values.

 The award was founded in 1971 through an endowment from Dr. Nicholas Leone, a former commanding officer and director of the Public Health Service Hospital in Galveston, and his wife Katherine.

 The Leone Award recognizes managers/supervisors who display the highest degree of professionalism and adhere to UTMB's standards of conduct.
 To be considered for the award, managers/supervisors must meet the following criteria: